yogeshingulkar/SeleniumStudio/README.md

-# SeleniumStudio
+# Selenium Automation Practice
 Java and Selenium learning repository with automation scripts and practice programs.

-# Selenium Automation Practice
+SeleniumStudio ⭐

 This repository contains **hands-on Selenium WebDriver automation practice using Java**.
 It is created for **learning Selenium concepts, building automation scripts, and interview preparation**.